pypa/setuptools/docs/userguide/datafiles.rst

     i - "include-package-data = true" is set e - file selected by "exclude-package-data"
     p - file selected by "package-data"
-    m - "MANIFEST.in" exists and includes file
+    m - file included in "MANIFEST.in"

 Summary
 -------